Baka-14/MindGraph-Hackathon/README.md

 # MU Hiring 2022 Dataset
-My team and me got some fuzzfied data sets we then defuzzified them corrected the datasets and then analysed the data and put our conclusion on a website build with the help of streamlit.
+My team and I got some fuzzfied data sets that we defuzzified and then analysed the data and put our conclusion on a website built with the help of streamlit.

 After looking at the data analysis we came up with a business model to be a consulting/analysis company for the organiser which works on SAAS bases